opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Schedule-Procedures-Matrix.md

 ## Releasing Held Schedules

-This action releases the selected schedule from a [Held]{.skd-job-statuses} state.
+This action releases the selected schedule from a
+Held state.
 The SAM processes jobs on the schedule from the point where they were stopped.

 To perform this procedure: